oils-for-unix/oils/mycpp/README.md

     oil$ bin/osh -c 'echo hi'  # running interpreted Python hi

+To run mycpp, you should first build Python 3.10 (which has the `match` statement and enhanced `ast` module).
+This will take a few minutes:

+    oil$ soil/deps-tar.sh download-py3
+    oil$ soil/deps-tar.sh layer-py3

-To run mycpp, you'll need the MyPy source repository, as well as a virtualenv containing MyPy's dependencies.
-The instructions at the top of `deps.sh` give
+Then you'll need the MyPy source repository, as well as a virtualenv containing MyPy's dependencies.
-details:

     oil$ soil/deps-mycpp.sh git-clone
     oil$ soil/deps-mycpp.sh pip-install